Mart Meskinta Chaldean Church: History of the Church

 The first reference to Mart Meskinta appeared in a manuscript written in 1199 or 1212.
 By the fourteenth century, it was one of at least ten Nestorian (Church of the East) churches in Mosul.
 Many manuscripts mention it thereafter; references to the church appear in texts dating from 1667, 1681, 1708, 1766, and 1827.

 Prior to renovations carried out in 1851, Mart Meskinta was a 10-meters-long by 3-meters-wide single-aisle church.
 The entrance to Mart Meskinta faced northwest while the altar and baptismal font occupy an alcove on the southeastern wall.
 After renovations in 1851, Mart Meskinta expanded to encompass a three-aisled basilica measuring 30 meters long by 14.5 meters wide.
 It ran from northwest to southeast, where the sanctuary was located.
 This part of the building was also well below street level.
 In the northeast, separate entrance doors for men and women faced the left aisle.
 The vault of the main nave with a barrel roof was supported by four pairs of massive, four-edge pillars.
 Above the sanctuary there was a dome with semi-circular troops.
 Two Chaldean patriarchs were buried inside the building: Pierre Eliyya Abulyonan (1840–1894) and Yousef VI Emmanuel II Thomas (1852–1947).
 The church also kept relics of the martyr Meskinta.

 By the nineteenth century, the church was serving as the cathedral of the Chaldean diocese of Mosul, although scholars do not know for certain when it achieved this status.
 By some accounts, the first patriarch of the church interred on its grounds was Eliya V, who died in 1504, although the location of the tomb is not known.

 In 1950, the Church transferred the Chaldean Patriarchate from Mosul to Baghdad.
-Meskinta remained the Chaldean cathedral in the city of Mosul until Monsignor Georges Garmou, Chaldean Archbishop of Mosul (1980–1999) decided to transfer the regional seat of the church to al-Tahira.
+Meskinta remained the Chaldean cathedral in the city of Mosul until Monsignor George Garmo, Chaldean Archbishop of Mosul (1980–1999) decided to transfer the regional seat of the church to al-Tahira.